 The future of data with AI

-According to a recent report from PWC, a wide-range of companies are heavily investing in emerging technologies such as AI and machine learning.
-These new resources are transforming operational processes that previously leveraged historically based data to compete with the predictive capabilities of machine learning algorithms.
+According to a recent report from PWC, a wide range of companies are heavily investing in emerging technologies such as AI and machine learning.
+These new resources are transforming operational processes that previously leveraged historically based data to compete with the predictive capabilities of machine-learning algorithms.
 Benefits range from gained efficiencies internally, to understanding users’ preferences; thereby making way for chatbot-like service to present a limited subset of highly personalized options for users.

 While experimentation today is primarily focused on consumer benefits, these types of emerging technologies offer promise for the future especially as it relates to the way companies conduct business with their own people and partners.
-In the future, we envision a world where AI allows companies to predict and resolve travel issues, solely based on traveler behavior, encouraging them to leverage their company’s travel program, increase travel spend savings and/or inform policy decisions.
+In the future, we envision a world where AI allows companies to predict and resolve travel issues, solely based on traveller behaviour, encouraging them to leverage their company’s travel program, increase travel spend savings and/or inform policy decisions.
 For now, predictive analytics is on the case.

 What to do now?